paulgreg/thermomix-recipes/README.md

 - Data (categories, recipes and cookbook name) are stored in the client’s localStorage.
 - Data (localStorage exported in JSON) are persisted on the server using a small piece of code in PHP.
 - You can switch between cookbooks, which are stored on separated files on the server.
-- Application should work on offline mode, in a read only mode.
+- Application should work on offline mode, in a read only mode (using a ServiceWorker).

 ### Demo